Readme

 Task 2 – Sensor uncertainty

-The robot is equipped with 8-way LiDAR and GNSS receiver.
-Determine the standard deviation (std) sigma for the data from both sensors by placing static robot (zero velocities) into suitable maps, and reading the data for at least 100 simulation periods.
-Discuss whether the std is consistent across the individual LiDAR channels, and across both GNSS axes.
+for the data from both sensors by placing the robot in a static position (zero velocities) in suitable maps and collecting data for at least 100 simulation periods.
+Discuss whether the std is consistent across individual LiDAR channels and both GNSS axes.
 Plot histograms of the measurements.

 Task 3 – Covariance matrix

-Use the measurements from the previous step, and MATLAB internal cov function to assemble covariance matrix for both sensors.
-Verify the resultant matrix is of size 8x8 and 2x2 for the LiDAR and GNSS, respectively.
-Verify the values on the main diagonal equal to sigma^2, i.e. equal to variance=std^2.
+function to assemble the covariance matrix for both sensors.
+Verify that the resultant matrix is of size 8×8 for the LiDAR and 2×2 for the GNSS.
+Ensure that the values on the main diagonal are equal to sigma^2, i.e.,

 Task 4 – Normal distribution